(ITC) Computer Short Course Information Technology Certificate Training Course

 Module 7: Learn how to use computers safely.

-- Spotting unsafe websites or emails.
+- Spotting unsafe websites or emails

 Activities:

-- Make a strong password and check it online.
+- Create and test a strong password

 Assessment:

-- Create a password; quiz on online safety tips.
+- Quiz on online safety habits

 Week 8: Fun with Computers and What’s Next

-- Quick review of everything from Weeks 1–7.
+- Review of Weeks 1–7.

 - Ideas for learning more (e.g., free online courses).